Literacy & Numeracy @ Home

 - You can also visit the Barrenjoey Library to see our extensive range of books, magazines and reference material plus the latest additions which are frequently displayed in the front area.
 Alternatively, click here to search the library catalogue, under word, subject, title, author or series.

-- click here to borrow ebooks
+- click here to borrow ebooks and audiobooks

 - Read the same book so that you can have conversations with your kids and share the experience